SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

 3254 // we get the memory location, we do use it this way, so save it to a variable like a!
 >
 ```
-- Defining an array puts its start address onto the stack
+- when defining an array, its contents is placed in the heap and its address onto the stack unless stored in a variable, which is recommended.
-- overtime 3254 will change, its the starting address for the array we just made
+- once defined the array size cannot change.
+- for example `> [1] ` will place its address on stack, we can see it with `>.` showing 3234
+- if we add another array [4] then `>.` shows 3238
-- we should save it to a variable, then can then be allocated to a variable, which acts as a pointer to the array in memory
+- we should save the address that points to the array in a variable, so it acts as a pointer to the array in the heap memory

 ie
 ```